CJ42/All-About-Solidity/articles/data-locations/Memory.md

 405 JUMPDEST
 406 DUP1
 407 PUSH1 40
-409 MSTORE    ; update the free memory pointer (before was)
+409 MSTORE    ; update the free memory pointer

 ; 4) write the string in memory